richardgourley/dynamic-django-base/README.md

 # Dynamic Django Base

 ## INTRO
-**A base starter project which allows you to create the following that can dynamically appear anywhere on your website:**
+**A base starter project - pages and website sections can appear dynamically anywhere you like on your website:**

 **Created in the admin:**
 - Flat Pages